da-penguin-guy/Virgil/README.md

   "unit" : "hz",
   "minValue" : 0,
   "maxValue" : 150,
-  "precison" : 1,
+  "precision" : 1,
   "value" : 100,
-  "locked" : false,
+  "readOnly" : false,
 }
 ```

 #### lowcutEnable
 Enable/disable high-pass filter
 - **dataType**: bool (true = enabled, false = disabled)
-- **locked**: true if control cannot be changed
+- **readOnly**: true if control cannot be changed
 - **Notes**: If your device has lowcut, it must also have lowcutEnable

 Example: